 You will also need to provide clothes storage.
 Under-eaves storage, using space too low for freestanding cupboards, rails or shelving, is a great idea.
 Alternatively, look into having fitted wardrobes made to suit your specific space.

-Add a Loft Bathroom
+7. Add a Bathroom in the Loft

 It can be really useful to locate bathroom facilities in a loft conversion.
 A loft bedroom usually warrants more extensive bathroom facilities, whereas a study or games room might only need a toilet and basin.